Commonly Used Brand Name(s)Botox, Botox Cosmetic

 Serious muscle reactions have occurred within hours to weeks after receiving this medicine.
 If you start to have muscle weakness, loss of bladder control, or trouble with swallowing, talking, or breathing, call your doctor right away.
 In some patients, these problems could be life-threatening and may require an immediate treatment in a hospital or clinic.

 This medicine may make your muscles weak and cause vision problems (such as bleeding inside the eye).
-Avoid driving, using machines, or doing anything else that could be dangerous if you feel weak or are not able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine may reduce blinking of the eye which can lead to an increased risk of eye problems (such as corneal exposure and ulcers).
 Tell your doctor right away if you have a reduced blinking of the eye.